simongray/StatementAnnotator/README.md

 ===================

 This is a custom annotator for CoreNLP that performs information extraction on sentences.
-The extractions are added as annotations on sentences and are essentially a more flexible kind of n-tuples than what is typically used for fact extraction.
+The extractions are added as annotations on the sentences and are essentially a more flexible kind of n-tuple than what is typically used for information extraction, e.g. 3-tuple fact extraction.

 It has not been developed to populate large knowledge databases, but rather as way to structure natural language to allow for easier